spiral/docs/basic/configuration.md

 ```

 ## Configuration
-Default component configuration defined inside the related Bootloader.
-You can alter such configuration inside your
-bootloaders (see Auto-Configuration) or by creating default configuration file in `app/config`.
+Default component configuration location inside the related Bootloader.
+You can alter such configuration using other bootloaders (see Auto-Configuration) or by creating default configuration file in `app/config`.

 Web and GRPC skeletons include `app/config/database.php` config file: